blitterated/docker-dev-env/README.md

 * ssh key forwarding from host with ssh-agent
    * Is this needed?
 The main usecase is git cloning, but if the files are stored on the host's filesystem then we don't need git or ssh access in the container.
 * logging issues with syslog
    * Is this needed?
 The only usecase is if the code in question will be run in the container for testing.
 More than likely, this will be true.
 We will run the code in the container.
-The language runtime (`ruby`, `python`, et. al.) *is* one of the dependencies.
+The language runtime (`ruby`, `python`, et. al.) *is* one of the dependencies I'm trying to segregate.